Ryuku72/12EmployeeTracker/README.md

 4. Questions: Main Inquirer Questions
 5. ftReset: Database reset

-I really wanted to put more functions inside of Logic but as there were interactions insides `App.js` it became impossible e.g. `main()` function calls.
+I really wanted to put more functions inside of `Logic.js` but as there were interacting functions within a number of functions insides `App.js` it became impossible to complete isolate `app.js` to only run core functions.
+Understanding how to better isolate function libraries will be something I will continue building upon in the future.

 The last thing was to make the project pretty with `chalk`, `figlet`, and `Spinner`.

+### Current menu options
+1. View department, employee, role - single callback function located in `logic.js'
+2. Add department, employee, role - located in `app.js`.
+Unable to break apart due to `startQ()` and `main()` functions and callback nesting
+3. Remove department, employee, role - located in '`app.js` for the same reasons as ADD
+4. Update Role - located in `app.js` and unable to use the `logic.js` library.
+5. Reset DATABASE - `ftReset.js` Database reset

-Added a reset database option because its cool!
-Wish it would 'console.log' slower but hey...
+> Added a reset database option because its cool!
+Wish it would 'console.log' slower with an animation.

 <a name="Project_Issues">